Focus On Bhutan – 13 days/12 nights

 Trongsa to Punakha Valley (4+ hrs)

 Depart early this morning to the Punakha Valley which holds the title as the winter capital because of its more temperate climate.
-Take lunch at a cafeteria en-route.
-Arriving into the Punakha valley visit Chimi Lhakhang, a monastery built by Lama Drukpa Kuenley (also known as the Divine Madman or Mad Monk), which is a pleasant, easy 20 minute walk across paddy fields.
+Arriving into the Punakha valley check out the markets at Mesina followed by a visit to Chimi Lhakhang, a monastery built by Lama Drukpa Kuenley (also known as the Divine Madman or Mad Monk), which is a pleasant, easy 20 minute walk across paddy fields.
 It is believed that childless women who visit the temple will conceive after receiving a “wang” (blessing) from the resident monk.

 Visit the local nunnery and, time permitting consider a very scenic excursion to either the small village of Nobgang, original home to the 4 former Queens of the 4th king, OR the small village of Talo where you can wander through the beautiful and serene gardens of the local monastery.
 Don’t forget the weekend market if you are in Punakha on a Saturday morning.